phongduong/my-portfolio/data/posts/deploy-draft-and-production-netlify-site-with-cli.md

 netlify deploy --prod
 ```

-After running this command, your site will be updated with the newest version.
+After running this command, your site will be updated with content of the deploy directory.